narrowspark/http-emitter/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: 🚀 Feature Request
+name: "\U0001F680 Feature Request"
-about: I have a suggestion (and might want to implement myself 🙂)!
+about: "I have a suggestion (and may want to implement it \U0001F642)!"
+labels: 'Enhancement'
+assignees: ''
 ---

 <!--